AMCARA Broadcasting Network: Expansion to sports programming

-2010–2019: Part of ABS-CBN
+2009–2014: Part of ABS-CBN

-The date was brought forward and ABS-CBN Corporation's acquisition of a 49% controlling stake in AMCARA Broadcasting Network ended on March 22, 2010.
-On July 12, 2010, ABS-CBN Corporation announced the formation of its broadcast television subsidiary, officially named Studio 23 Network.
+The date was brought forward and ABS-CBN Corporation's acquisition of a 49% controlling stake in AMCARA Broadcasting Network ended in 2009.
+This marked the formation of ABS-CBN's broadcast television subsidiary called as Studio 23 Network where the two entities were merged where it will operate under the business name of Studio 23, Inc. and the completion of integration of their UHF TV network operations as well as AMCARA Broadcasting Network.
 The AMCARA name will no longer be used as a terrestrial broadcaster as well as blocktime agreement, though existing AMCARA Broadcasting Network studios will keep the name.

-On October 23, 2010, ABS-CBN Corporation officially announced that the integration of their UHF TV network operations as well as AMCARA Broadcasting Network has been completed and the two entities will merge into one under the name of Studio 23 Network and will operate under the business name of Studio 23, Inc.
+2014-2019: Studio 23 shutdown, rebranding, and divestiture

 On January 17, 2014, Studio 23 ceased its commercial broadcast.

-Studio 23 off-air, rebranding as S+A, and divestiture

-On January 18, 2014, ABS-CBN Sports and Action, stylized as ABS-CBN Sports+Action or S+A, launched as a Filipino free-to-air sports and action channel.
-It was managed by ABS-CBN Sports, ABS-CBN Corporation's sports content division.
+The day after, on January 18, 2014, ABS-CBN Sports and Action, stylized as ABS-CBN SPORTS+ACTION or S+A, launched as a Filipino free-to-air sports and action channel.
+It was managed by ABS-CBN Sports, ABS-CBN's sports content division.
 The channel occupied the former channel space of its predecessor, Studio 23, a young adult-oriented network.
 On January 24, 2019, ABS-CBN divested its 49% stake in AMCARA to one of the majority shareholders Rodrigo V. Carandang (who is also the chief of TV5 Network engineering).
 ABS-CBN has also stopped paying blocktime fees to AMCARA, based on their 2019 third-quarter financial report.
 Carandang was named Chairman, while former GMA Network vice-president Jose Antonio Veloso was named as president.